cof/yamir/README.md

 It used a hybrid design where a kernel module detects route requirements and a userpace daemon performs route discovery and maintenace.

-- `kyamir` - kernel module use netfilter hooks to intercept IP packets
+- `kyamir` - kernel module use linux netfilter hooks to intercept IP packets
 - `yamird` - userpace daemon uses DYMO for route discovery and rtlnetlink for route mainteance

 ## Prerequisites